oracle/odpi/doc/src/functions/dpiPool.rst

           - IN
           - The length of the connectString parameter, in bytes, or 0 if the connectString parameter is NULL.
-        * - ``connectStringLength``
-          - IN
-          - The length of the connectString parameter, in bytes, or 0 if the connectString parameter is NULL.
         * - ``commonParams``
           - IN
           - A pointer to a :ref:`dpiCommonCreateParams<dpiCommonCreateParams>`